flintoftid/aegmesher/ReadMe.md

 Details of the mesher algorithms, particularly the non-uniform mesh line generation can be found in the article ([Berens2016]).

+There is also a [wiki][] with examples and other information.

 ## Bugs and support

 The code is still under development and no doubt will contain many bugs.
 Known significant bugs are listed in the file doc/[Bugs.md][]  in the source code.

 Please report bugs using the bitbucket issue tracker at
-<https://bitbucket.org/uoyaeg/aegmesher/issues> or by email to <ian.flintoft@york.ac.uk>.
+<https://bitbucket.org/uoyaeg/aegmesher/issues> or by email to <ian.flintoft@googlemail.com>.

 For general guidance on how to write a good bug report see, for example: